VioPTT: Violin Technique-Aware Transcription from Synthetic Data Augmentation: Experiments

 For the transcription module, MOSA was used for training and validation.
 All performances of the first movement \textit{Preludio} from \textit{Bach’s Partita No.~3 in E major, BWV 1006} (about 10\% of MOSA) were held out for validation, and the remaining $\sim$90\% were used for training.
 The same piece with different performers was withheld to prevent data leakage.
 As with most transcription models, we omit velocity transcription and set it to a constant value.
 For the articulation module, we used MOSA-VPT in its entirety as training data.
 The RWC dataset was divided into three folds for evaluation.
 In each run, two folds were used for validation and the remaining fold for test, and this procedure was repeated three times so that every fold served as the test set once.

 For pitch and timing transcription, performance was assessed using Precision (P), Recall (R), F1-score (F1), and onset-only F1-score (F1$_{\text{no}}$) in the \texttt{mir\_eval} library \cite{raffel2014mir_eval}.
 For P, R, and F1, a note is regarded as correct if its pitch deviation is within 50 cents, onset deviation is within 50 ms, and offset deviation is within 20\% of the note duration.
 For F1$_{\text{no}}$, the same criteria for F1 is applied without considering offsets.
-We used the existing state-of-the-art violin transcription model MUSC~\cite{tamer2023high} as baseline.
 For technique transcription, performance was evaluated in two ways: First, using \textit{macro accuracy}, defined as the mean of accuracy values computed independently for each class to account for label imbalance; Second, using per-class accuracy.

+As baselines, we compared our work against the existing state-of-the-art violin transcription model MUSC~\cite{tamer2023high} and MERTech~\cite{li2024mertech}, a state-of-the-art multi-label technique classification model.
+As MERTech relies on technique-annotated data, it was trained exclusively on the MOSA-VPT dataset following the original experimental setting for 200 epochs.
+Although MERTech is not explicitly designed for note transcription, pitch and onset information are incorporated as auxiliary cues and so we evaluated MERTech on both note and technique transcription.